-Provide one of these two review options:
+Please provide one of these two (2) review options:

-- Demo Video: a sample program of any kind, of any length, etc., that provides a snapshot of what the program looks like. - Pilot Program: A program packaged to its finished length and including open, close, sponsorship spots, viewer advisories, etc. This is the completed version of the proposed show or premiere episode of a series of shows.
+- Demo Video: A sample program of any kind, of any length, etc., that provides a snapshot of what the program looks like. - Pilot Program: A program packaged to its finished length that includes an opening, a closing, sponsorship spots, viewer advisories, etc. This submitted review option is the completed version of the proposed show or the premiere episode of a series of shows.